arengu/arengu.github.io/docs/product/flows/actions.md

 #### Trigger webhook

 Send the specified data to Zapier platform, where they parse the data we send to integrate it into a platform that we do not support and is too complex to be implemented using our [Send request](#send-request) action.

+**API setting:** To integrate Arengu with Zapier, go to your Zapier account and [select the webhook](https://zapier.com/help/create/code-webhooks/trigger-zaps-from-webhooks) you would like to use.
+Copy and paste the webhook in Arengu.